 These soft ginger molasses cookies are delicious and easy to make.
 No mixer needed!
-No chilling required!
-They are soft in the middle and crispy at the edges!
+They are moist and slightly chewy.

 This recipe is great for holiday baking.
-The spices I use in these cookies are perfect for fall and winter season.
+The spices I use in these cookies are perfect for Fall and Winter season.
 Your house will smell so nice with these warm spices; ginger, cinnamon and cloves.
-Sometimes I replace cloves with allspice or also add allspice.
-So if you don’t have cloves, you can still make these deliciously soft and moist cookies with allspice.

 Which Molasses Do I Use to Make Ginger Molasses Cookies?